DheerajChillamcharla/NOV_Chatbot/README.md

 - **Efficiency and Scalability**: The locally hosted vector database and efficient retrieval algorithms make the system highly scalable, capable of handling extensive datasets.

 This retrieval process ensures that the chatbot draws from a well-curated and diverse set of snippets, providing users with reliable and contextually rich answers.

+## Augmenting

+The augmenting process is a crucial step where the user query is enhanced with additional context and reference links to maximize the quality of the generated response.
+This is achieved through careful prompt engineering and the integration of relevant information.

+### Prompt Engineering
+Prompt engineering involves crafting efficient and effective prompts for the language model to ensure accurate and meaningful responses.
+This process includes experimenting with various prompt formats and testing their performance to select the most suitable one.

+- **Purpose**: The main objective of prompt engineering is to guide the model to generate precise and contextually relevant answers by structuring the prompt effectively.

+### How It Works
+1. **Context Augmentation**: The user query is enriched with the retrieved context from the vector database.
+This ensures the model has sufficient information to generate an accurate and informative response.
+2. **Reference Links**: The URLs associated with the retrieved documents are included in the prompt to provide traceability and reference points for the generated information.
+3. **Prompt Structure**: The final prompt fed to the model is a well-structured combination of:
+     - The original user query
+     - The augmented context
+     - The reference links
+4. **Specific Instructions**: The prompt includes clear instructions to the model to:
+    - Avoid making assumptions or speculating about the information.
+    - Provide only verified and factual content related to NOV and its products.

+This structured prompt enhances the model's understanding and ensures the generated answer is both relevant and well-informed.

+### Benefits of the Augmenting Process
+- **Increased Accuracy**: By providing additional context and strict instructions, the model generates precise answers without straying from verified information.
+- **Enhanced Credibility**: Including reference links makes the response more trustworthy and allows users to verify or further explore the information.
+- **Focused Information**: The model is explicitly instructed to only discuss NOV and its products, ensuring that all answers are relevant and aligned with the project's goals.
+- **Efficiency**: Through prompt engineering, the augmenting process optimizes the use of the language model, reducing the need for repeated queries and improving the overall user experience.

+This well-designed augmenting process is key to delivering high-quality, contextually rich responses from the RAG chatbot.